gkibria121/jump-into-job-docs/docs/04-api-reference/job-seeker-api/search.md

 ---
-title: Search Service
+title: JobBrowser Service
 description: Provide filtered, recommended, and featured job listings to job seekers
 ---

-# Search Service
+# JobBrowser Service

-The **Search Service** is responsible for delivering job listings to **Job Seekers**.
+The **JobBrowser Service** is responsible for delivering job listings to **Job Seekers**.
 It performs advanced filtering, searching, and recommendation of jobs based on the user's profile, preferences, and search queries.
 This service aggregates data from the **Jobs Service** and enriches the user experience by offering dynamic discovery features.

 ## Responsibilities